Summary of our market study

 National brands:

-• Lipton and Elephant, long part of the global Unilever conglomerate that sold Lipton to the CVC fund and Elephant to a production cooperative, followed by Twinings and La Tisanière, which belong to the Foods International group.
-These brands generally appeal to a broad consumer base and are widely available in supermarkets and grocery stores.
+- Lipton and Elephant, long part of the global conglomerate Unilever, which sold Lipton to the CVC fund and then Elephant to a production cooperative, followed by Twinings and La Tisanière, which belong to the Foods International group.

-• Kusmi Tea, Palais des Thés, and Mariage Frères, Tea Houses - Tea houses in France offer more than just quality teas, they provide a cultural and educational experience of tea drinking.
-These institutions are revered by those seeking an upscale tea-drinking experience.
-They are known for their grand cru selections and organic offerings that resonate with the most discerning palates.
+- Kusmi Tea, Palais des Thés, and Mariage Frères, Tea Houses - France's tea houses offer more than just quality teas, they offer a cultural and educational experience of tea drinking.

-Players in the tea beverage expansion: Lipton's Ice Tea by PepsiCo and Kusmi Tea's partnership with Evian for infused water show how traditional tea companies are venturing into new segments such as flavored and iced teas.
-These innovative products are attracting a new population of tea drinkers, extending the market's reach beyond traditional tea drinkers.
-Each of these players makes a unique contribution to the dynamism of the French tea market.
-National brands are accessible and familiar,
+Lipton's Ice Tea by PepsiCo and Kusmi Tea's partnership with Evian for infused water show how traditional tea companies are venturing into new segments such as flavored and iced teas.

 to understand this market